Should You Use a Credit Card or a Debit Card?

 There are a few specific situations where you may benefit from using a credit card rather than a debit card:

 - When you are on vacation – it’s best to use a credit card and have your debit card as backup.
+Learn more about credit and debit card safety for your upcoming vacation here.

 - When you are online shopping – cyber scams happen frequently, so be sure to check for secured URLs and shop on credible websites.
 And, even if the website is secure, I still recommend using a credit card for the same reason as above: you don’t want to tie up your checking account if anything goes wrong.